Sensirion/embedded-sgp/docs/sgp40_voc_index/raspisetup.rst

     -  Select "Yes" when questioned "Would you like the ARM I2C interface to be enabled?".
     -  The Raspberry Pi should respond with "The ARM I2C interface is enabled".
 Confirm with "Ok"
 -  Download driver.
-    -  Go to the Sensirion SGP Driver Release page (https://github.com/Sensirion/embedded-sgp/releases) and download the ``sgp40-voc-index-VERSION.zip`` file.
+    -  Go to the Sensirion SGP Driver Release page (https://github.com/Sensirion/embedded-sgp/releases) and download the latest ``sgp40-VERSION.zip`` file, whereas ``VERSION`` represents the latest version.
     -  Unzip the file into the directory where you want to install the driver (Run: ``unzip sgp40-voc-index-VERSION.zip`` ).
 -  Adapt the driver to work with Raspberry Pi.
-    -  We use the linux\_user\_space implementation of the hw\_i2c to run the driver on the Raspberry Pi.
-To use the in the project provided sample implementation navigate to the ``./hw_i2c/sample-implementations/linux_user_space`` direcory.
+    -  We use the ``linux_user_space`` implementation from ``hw_i2c`` (The Linux kernel provides an I2C controller, thus "hardware" i2c) to run the driver on the Raspberry Pi.
+To use the in the project provided sample implementation navigate to the ``./hw_i2c/sample-implementations/linux_user_space`` directory.
     -  Copy the file ``sensirion_hw_i2c_implementation.c`` from there and replace the file named the same directly in ``./hw_i2c`` or just run this command in the root directory of your project: ``cp ./hw_i2c/sample-implementations/linux_user_space/sensirion_hw_i2c_implementation.c ./hw_i2c/``.
 -  Compile the driver.
     -  Run ``make`` in the root directory of your project.